 Then Jeff goes missing, the Falcon theme is haunting everyone, and a body falls at Lee’s feet when she opens the front door—just like in the movie.
 Now Lee is under deadline to rewrite the ending of a cunning killer’s increasingly convincing murder plot….

-It’s been a month since a complete stranger was accused of murdering Moe Davidson, the miserable shop owner of Clowning Around.
-Everybody’s moving on, including Lee Woodyard.
-Her chocolate shop, TenHuis Chocolade, is next door to Moe’s shuttered tourist trap, and it’s giving her ideas to expand.
+Everyone who knew the bozo wanted him dead.
+Odd, then, that a complete stranger was accused of bursting Moe Davidson’s balloons.
+But it’s been a month since the miserable shop owner of Clowning Around was killed, and everybody’s moving on, including Lee Woodyard.
+Her chocolate shop, TenHuis Chocolade, is next door to Moe’s shuttered tourist trap, and it’s giving her delicious ideas to expand.
+But over whose dead body?

-But when Lee tours the building, she finds Moe’s widow, Emma, unconscious.
+Moe’s widow, Emma, and her two stepchildren list the property for sale, but when Lee tours the building, she finds Emma unconscious.
 Now Lee wonders whether Moe’s real killer is still at large and is taking care of unfinished business.
 Unfortunately, since the town is celebrating Clown Week, there are so many potential suspects in grease paint and floppy shoes it’s not even funny.

 For Lee, protecting Emma, freeing an innocent man, and rolling out hundreds of her clown-themed chocolates is a pretty tall order.
 But so is staying alive long enough to find out which one of her neighbors is a killer in disguise.